This website uses cookies

 • What the market may overlook: Fund flows already show a shift toward income and liquidity, with money moving out of crypto and gold funds, according to EPFR.

-• Key risk: If the minutes or Core PCE quickly change rate expectations, both cyclical and long-term growth stocks could be affected.
+• Key risk: If the minutes or Core PCE change the rate expectations quickly, both cyclical and long-term growth stocks could be affected.

 • Investor focus: Pay attention to how yields, Financials, and Energy stocks react after Feb 18 and Feb 20.
 Current fund flows show investors value cash flow and steady returns.